 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Custom er Responsive ness and Service (CRS) CRS 1 Number of calls (No) Number of calls to the account line (No) Regional and Metropolitan (A) Number of calls received Total number of calls - the number (No) of telephone calls received by the water business's telephone operator/customer service operators, including Interactive Voice Response (IVR) system.
-Calls that are resolved by an automated system, or hang ups, are not included in the total.
-No fault line - businesses with one contact point should report the figure C14 calls to the fault line (No) against the account line.
+Calls that are resolved by an automated system, or hang ups, are not included in the total. {Removed reference to C14} Number of calls to the fault line (No) No fault line - businesses with one contact point should report the figure against the account line.
 Average call connect time to Account line (Seconds) Average time taken to connect to an operator Connect time - the time (Seconds) taken for a caller to be connected to an operator should they elect to or be required to do so.
 For measurement, this is the period: operator (Seconds) Fault line (Seconds) Non IVR systems - from the time when the call is received by the switchboard until the call is answered IVR systems - from the time that the customer selects an operator option.
 Average call connect time - calculated by taking the Total Seconds Taken to Answer a Call divided by the Total Number of Calls Received for each line type.
 CRS 2 Number of calls connected to operator within 30 seconds (No) Account line Fault line Regional and Metropolitan (A) % of calls connected to operator within 30 seconds Connected within 30 Seconds - measurement is the total number (No) of calls received by water business's telephone operator/customer service operators, including Interactive Voice Response (IVR) system, answered within 30 seconds.
-Calls that are resolved by an automated system, or hang ups, are not included in the total.
-C14 Refer to CRS 1 for definition of connect time.
+Calls that are resolved by an automated system, or hang ups, are not included in the total. {Removed reference to C14} Refer to CRS 1 for definition of connect time.